How to buy Marriott points at the best value (4 steps with pictures)

 Be sure to read our Marriott Bonvoy Brilliant review to see the extensive list of worthwhile benefits this premium card offers.

-The Chase Marriott Bonvoy Boundless comes with 100,000 bonus points after you spend $3,000 on purchases in the first three months from account opening.
+The Chase Marriott Bonvoy Boundless comes with three free night awards (each valued at up to 50,000 bonus points, for a value of up to 150,000 total points) after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, earn 10X total points on up to $2,500 in combined purchases at grocery stores, restaurants, and gas stations within the first 6 months from account opening.
 This is a good option for those looking for a solid welcome bonus but don’t want to pay a hefty annual fee.

 Read our review of the Marriott Boundless card for all the details.